suffolklibraries/lgc/content/collections/events/normandy-talk-19-06.md

   [01284 716341](tel:01284716341)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1738685035
+updated_at: 1738685099
 duplicated_from: 86198dfb-99a0-4c5f-a02e-e1a859cd7519
 ---
-This talk offers a fascinating and personal glimpse into the extraordinary feats of ordinary men during extraordinary times.
+A series of horrific unsolved murders committed in the East End of London during what has become known as the ‘Autumn of Terror’ in 1888.